Updated on April 27, 2020

 Client B came to me with a European farm table from the early 1900’s.
 The tabletop had numerous cracks, splits and gouges from years of use.
 He had attempted to fill said cracks with (I cringe even typing this) Elmer’s Carpenter’s Wood Filler.
 In the process of sanding down the filler to be flush with the tabletop, they ate away at years of beautiful patina surrounding the “repairs”.
 Matching an existing patina, especially one that has naturally developed over a hundred years or more, is costly and requires experience and a trained eye (or two).

 What could have been an inexpensive (less than $100 repair) turned into a much more costly venture.

 Hard wax fillers are great for filling in larger scrapes, dents, gouges and cracked or separating wood, in a finished piece of antique furniture.

 The easiest hard waxes to use that are available online will be sold in kits, with multiple colors and often a heating tool used to melt the wax into the damaged area.

 The beauty of this method is how well it pairs with the paste wax we discussed earlier, filling any cracks or gouges before the application of the paste.

-I feel wax really can fill (pun intended) many of the superficial needs of the furniture restoration DIY-er, and is a great place to start getting into the craft.
-In the next part of of this guidet I will be going over a few of the more challenging antique restoration techniques.
+I feel wax really can fill (pun intended) many of the superficial needs of the antique furniture restoration DIY-er, and is a great place to start getting into the craft.
+In the next part of this guide I will be going over a few of the more challenging antique restoration techniques.

-As always if your project is more than you would like to take on, or you want to leave it in the well waxed hands of a professional; send photos of your piece to info[at]skicountryantiques.com and we will get back to you with a quote for our repair and restoration services.
+As always if your project is more than you would like to take on, or you want to leave it in the well-waxed hands of a professional; send photos of your piece to info[at]skicountryantiques.com and we will get back to you with a quote for our antique repair and restoration services.